JetBrains/colorSchemeTool/README.md

 Please note that converted color schemes may not look 100% precise because of the differences between the tools.
 If you spot any significant issues or encounter a problem, please report them [here](https://github.com/JetBrains/colorSchemeTool/issues).

-Note that the tool requires Python version 2.7.
-The default version of Python installed on macOS X Snow Leopard is 2.6; you'll need to use Python from MacPorts/Homebrew if you'd like to run the tool on 10.6.
+Note that the tool requires Node.js and Python 3.

 # How to convert VSCode theme
 **Note:** please check if the desired theme already exists in the [JetBrains plugin repository](https://plugins.jetbrains.com/) before converting it.